stevekane/promise-it-wont-hurt/exercises/an_important_rule/problem.md

    text `"OH NOES"`;
 2. Create a function `iterate` that prints the first argument (an integer) to it and then returns that argument + 1;
-3. Create a promise chain that wraps your iterate method using Q's `fcall` then a series of iterations that attempts to perform `iterate` a total of 10 times.
+3. Create a promise chain that wraps your iterate method, then a series of iterations that attempts to perform `iterate` a total of 10 times.
 4. Attach `console.log` as a rejection handler at the bottom of your chain.